-Staff receive training on INSET days as well as updates during Hampton School's Tuesday briefings (and Hampton Pre-Prep & Prep's staff meetings) on IT and E-Safety issues.
-Firefly contains further advice.
+Staff receive training on INSET days as well as session specific training for upcoming PSHE lessons where more in depth knowledge is needed for the session and updates are given during Hampton School's Tuesday briefings (and Hampton Pre-Prep & Prep's staff meetings) on IT and E-Safety issues.
+SharePoint contains further advice.
 The Staff Behaviour Policy and Staff Handbook also contain sections with advice on staff communication with pupils, staff internet use and staff use of social networks.